composable-com/composable-ui/docs/docs/integrations/promotions/voucherify.md

 - Select `Stacking rules`
 - In `Discounts' application rules` select `Edit settings`
 - Change the `Application rule` to `Partial - inapplicable (not met criteria) discounts are omitted`
-3. Retrieve your API keys from your Voucherify dashboard and set the following environment variables:
+3. Retrieve your API keys from your Voucherify dashboard and set the following environment variables in `composable-ui/.env` and `scripts/.env` files:

 ```code
 VOUCHERIFY_API_URL=https://api.voucherify.io